LeoPits/Linear-MPC-implementation/README.md

-The implementation with the MATLAB built-in functions \textit{quadprog} or  are shown here.
+The implementation with the MATLAB built-in functions quadprog} is shown here.

 $$
 \begin{align}